nipeshkc7/dev-logs/README.md

 * **GitGutter** : Shows Git difference in the gutter.
 * **Ctrl+P** : Easily navigate through recent files.

+### vimrc ultimate configurations

+[amix/vimrc](https://github.com/amix/vimrc) comes with the ultimate vim configuration, including all the above plugins and color and font stuff.

 ## Express

 ### Using middlewares